MySQL Database Management and Usage in ServBay

 clauses), or sorting (ORDER BY

-clauses) is one of the most effective ways to improve query performance.
+) is one of the most effective ways to speed up queries.

-For example, to create an index on the column_name
+For example, create an index on the column_name

 table: